How To Devise a Logging Strategy

 Diagnostic logging is just scaffolding so doesn’t need to be Test-Driven or as consistent as support logs.
 If you’re doing Test-Driven Development you’ll probably find that you don’t need to do much diagnostic logging anyway.
 Your unit tests, not log statements, will detect and catch faults.

-One final point on log levels.
 You’re probably using a logging hierarchy to denote the severity of your logs.
 Let’s say you’re using Trace, Debug, Info, Warn, Error and Fatal.
-You might think that Trace or Debug level logs can be excluded from your tests because they’re ‘diagnostic’.
+Should diagnostic logs like Trace or Debug statements be excluded from your tests?

 The only logs that don’t require tests are ones you’re probably going to delete anyway.